Code-Institute-Submissions/Milestone-project-battleships/README.md

 ###User Stories

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+"As a person who to entertain myself without computers as a child, I want to find my childhood games, so that I can revisit all my nostalgia.
+-William Broadhurst
+"As a regular computer user, I rely on the internet for any entertainment.
+I want to find a game that doesn't require a great time commitment, so that I can play whenever I want or my work-breaks."
+-Benjamin Saw

-As a user type, I want to perform an action, so that I can achieve a goal.
+"As a competitive person, I want to find a game that challenges me, so that I can fullfill my need."
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+"Mark Colk"

+###Wireframes & Mockups
+All wireframes and mockups for this project can be found at: https://wireframepro.mockflow.com/view/M6932f00f4ea11f3c10e5326cb9f349181591701065890#/page/72453818d0484c72821d90e4e0fe1ae5

 ##Features
 ###Existing Features